riordan/Logseq/pages/Home Delivery Modeling Tool.md

-- Extension of [[Last Mile Project]] to show the impact of changing delivery mechanisms and logict
+- Extension of [[Last Mile Project]] to show the impact of changing delivery mechanisms and logistics on the quality and cost of home delivery service we can offer.
+-
+-